-The MACC Associate of Applied Science degree in Business Administration prepares graduates to work in a variety of occupations such as: marketing and sales managers, sales representative, advertising and promotions, public relations, and more.
+The MACC Certificate in Business Management prepares graduates to work in a variety of occupations such as: marketing and sales managers, sales representative, advertising and promotions, public relations, and more.
 MACC is an active member in College DECA and students in this program have won multiple state and national awards.
 This specialized curriculum is designed to give graduates a sound base of skills in marketing, management, business, advertising, accounting, business law, and the soft skill necessary to work in many of the vast employment opportunities that exist in this industry.

 This academic map is not a contract, either expressed or implied, between MACC and the student, but represents a flexible program of the current curriculum which may be altered from time to time to meet the academic objectives of the college.
 MACC specifically reserves the right to modify, delete, or add to any academic map at any time within the student’s period of study at the college.